 No.14, “Chant élégiaque“

 Already the opening work, the “Chant élégiaque“, instantly and entirely captured the audience, giving a “pre-taste” for the entire evening.
 Konstantin Scherbakov started in calm, soft manner, only hinting at some of the arpeggios.
-And he entirely focused on the melody line—in accordance with Tchaikovsky’s annotation cantando quanto possibile, forming gentle phrasing arches.
+And he entirely focused on the melody line.
+This is in accordance with Tchaikovsky’s annotation cantando quanto possibile, forming gentle phrasing arches.
 He kept this approach also in the Più mosso moderato assai, applying freely swaying agogics, building up gently and harmoniously, up to the climax, keeping the garlands in the descant as illustrating accompaniment for the singing melody in the center, until a little cadenza almost casually leads into the coda.
 To me, it was masterful playing in dynamic control and perfect keyboard touch!

 Whenever a pianist gives a recital with Russian repertoire, there is a high chance that No.5 from op.72, “Méditation“, will be played as encore.
 Some may view this composition as “overused”.
 They may have wondered why the pianist in this recital chose it as second piece after the introductory No.14 from the same collection.

 However, it soon became evident that in this context, that same music received far more weight and care: the attention that it really deserves!
 It was anything but a casually presented encore, lacked any excess sweetness and romanticism.
 Konstantin Scherbakov avoided exaggerations in agogics, his pace was fluent, not exceedingly slow.
 He formed long, harmonious arches, building up dramatically, up to fff in the 9/8 part: very expressive playing!
 And it proves that also without extra sweetness this is very touching music!